quintet-sdr/optimization-a1/README.md

-# Introduction To Optimization - Home Assignment1
+# Introduction To Optimization / Home Assignment 1

 **by SDR**

 [![Bun][Bun.js]][Bun-url] [![TypesScript][TypeScript-logo]][TypeScript-url]

 ### Pay attention

 To complete the assignment we used BunJS with TypeScript.
 The project will not work on NodeJS because we used Buntest testing library that is not unavailable on Node.

 ## Installation

 You can install bun using [official guide](https://bun.sh/docs/installation):

 For MacOS and Linux:

 ```bash
 curl -fsSL https://bun.sh/install | bash
 ```

 For Windows:

 ```bash
 powershell -c "irm bun.sh/install.ps1|iex"
 ```